-ECCC will continuously assess campus accessibility.
-ECCC will aggressively pursue grant funding for elevators to improve accessibility in some buildings.
+A.2.1 Strategy: ECCC will continuously assess campus accessibility.
+ECCC will aggressively pursuing grant funding for elevators to improve accessibility in some buildings.

-For fall 2024, a ramp has been opened to provide improved ADA access to the Huff Auditorium.
+For fall 2024, a ramp has been opened provided improved ADA access to the Huff Auditorium.